george-wood/george-wood.github.io/content/projects/_index.md

 ---
 title: Projects
-description: "A collection of software and educational resources that I've contributed to or created."
+description: "A collection of software and educational resources that I've contributed to and created."
 author: ""
 show_post_thumbnail: true
 show_author_byline: true